 Four Indian table tennis players qualified for the Olympics at the Asian qualifiers in Doha in March 2021.
 It included the veteran Sharath Kamal, who made his fourth appearance at the Games.
 While G Sathiyan and Sutirtha Mukherjee sealed their Tokyo spots with wins in their respective groups, Manika Batra and Sharath Kamal booked their place on the basis of their rankings.

 - Sharath Kamal

 - Sutirtha Mukherjee

 - Manika Batra

-Sharath Kamal and Manika Batra will also compete together in the mixed doubles after earning their Olympic berths at the Asian qualifiers.
+Sharath Kamal and Manika Batra also competed together in the mixed doubles after earning their Olympic berths at the Asian qualifiers.

-There will be at least eight wrestlers from India competing at Tokyo 2020, matching the largest wrestling team from the country at the Games so far.
+There were seven wrestlers from India who competed at Tokyo 2020.
 While the grapplers secured a quota place for their country in their respective categories, the Wrestling Association of India has confirmed their seats for Tokyo 2020.
-With Sonam Malik winning the quota in the 62kg category, Rio 2016 bronze medallist Sakshi Malik will not be wrestling at the Tokyo Olympics.
+With Sonam Malik winning the quota in the 62kg category, Rio 2016 bronze medallist Sakshi Malik did not wrestle at the Tokyo Olympics.